diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ### Maintenance
 #### Routine Administration Procedures
 ##### Metadata backups
-To backup namenode’s persistent metadata.
+**To backup namenode’s persistent metadata**.
 A straightforward way to make backups is to use the dfsadmin command to download a copy of the namenode’s most recent fsimage:
 ```shell
 $ hdfs dfsadmin -fetchImage fsimage.backup
 ```

 You can write a script to run this command from an offsite location to store archive copies of the fsimage.
-The script should additionally test the integrity of the copy.
-This can be done by starting a local namenode daemon and verifying that it has successfully read the fsimage and edits files into memory (by scanning the namenode log for the appropriate success message, for example).
-Or else, Hadoop comes with an Offline Image Viewer and an Offline Edits Viewer, which can be used to check the integrity of the fsimage and edits files, Type hdfs oiv and hdfs oev to invoke these tools.
+The script should additionally test the integrity of the copy. `This can be done by starting a local namenode daemon and verifying that it has successfully read the fsimage and edits files into memory` (by scanning the namenode log for the appropriate success message, for example).
+Or else, Hadoop comes with an `Offline Image Viewer` and an `Offline Edits Viewer`, which can be used to check the integrity of the fsimage and edits files, Type `hdfs oiv` and `hdfs oev` to invoke these tools.

 ##### Data backups
 Do not make the mistake of thinking that HDFS replication is a substitute for making backups.
 Bugs in HDFS can cause replicas to be lost, and so can hardware failures.
 Although Hadoop is expressly designed so that hardware failure is very unlikely to result in data loss, the possibility can never be completely ruled out, particularly when combined with software bugs or human error.

-The distcp tool is ideal for making backups to other HDFS clusters or other Hadoop filesystems (such as S3) because it can copy files in parallel.
+The `distcp` tool is ideal for making backups to other HDFS clusters or other Hadoop filesystems (such as S3) because it can copy files in parallel.

 HDFS allows administrators and users to take **snapshots** of the filesystem.
-A snapshot is a read-only copy of a filesystem subtree at a given point in time. `Snapshots are very efficient since they do not copy data`; they simply record each file’s metadata and block list, which is sufficient to reconstruct the filesystem contents at the time the snapshot was taken.
+A snapshot is a read-only copy of a filesystem subtree at a given point in time. `Snapshots are very efficient since they do not copy data`; `they simply record each file’s metadata and block list, which is sufficient to reconstruct the filesystem contents at the time the snapshot was taken.`
 Snapshots are not a replacement for data backups, but they are a useful tool for point-in-time data recovery for files that were mistakenly deleted by users.

 #### Commissioning and Decommissioning Nodes